brianhouse/art_and_code/units/0_algorithm/getting_started.md

 </p>
  -->

-To turn in your sketch, copy the whole folder to Google Drive, under "Art + Code Sketches" —> "0 Getting Started".
-Hold down the Option key while you drag it so that it doesn't remove your local copy.
+To turn in your sketch, copy the whole folder to Google Drive, under "Art + Code Sketches" —> "0 Getting Started". **Hold down the Option key while you drag it so that it doesn't remove your local copy**.